loomio/loomio-docs/en/src/user_manual/getting_started/orientation.md

 # Orientation tour

-If you are new to Loomio lets take an orientation tour to help you quickly understand how to participate in discussions and decisions in your group.
+If you are new to Loomio, let's take an orientation tour to help you quickly understand how to participate in discussions and decisions in your group.

 _On this page_
 - [How Loomio works](#how-loomio-works)